-The Ultimate Guide To Cat N (formerly Cat D) Cars
+Cat N (formerly Cat D) cars – the ultimate guide

 When an insurer decides not to repair a damaged car after an accident, it is classed as ‘written off’ as it is no longer suitable for the road.